 Today, most new homeowners insurance coverage does not cover sewer drain line failure.
 Also, insurance policies do not cover plumbing problems that occur as a consequence of leveling a house.

-Dawson can tunnel under your home so the plumber can install or repair your sewer line pipes.
+Dawson offers trenching and under slab tunneling services so your plumber can install and/or repair your home’s sewer line pipes.
 We do this because we are a home foundation repair company and we want to see your home in good repair for the next 100+ years.

 Read more about all of our foundation repair services.

-Read more about tree roots, tree barricades, and how they affect foundation repair.
+Read more about tree roots root barricades, and how they affect your foundation and foundation repair.